mmistakes/minimal-mistakes/_drafts/fs2.md

 As we can see, the producer and consumer are indeed running concurrently.

-One important feature of the running two streams through the `concurrently` method is that the second stream halts when the first stream is finished.
+A critical feature of running two streams through the `concurrently` method is that the second stream halts when the first stream is finished.

-Moreover, using streams we can also run concurrently a set of streams, deciding the degree of concurrency _a priori_.
-The method `parJoin` does exactly this.
+Moreover, we can run a set of streams concurrently, deciding the degree of concurrency _a priori_ using streams.
+The method `parJoin` does precisely this.
 Contrary to the `concurrently` method, the results of the streams are merged in a single stream, and no assumption is made on streams' termination.

-We can try to print the actors playing superheroes of the JLA, the Avengers and Spider-Man concurrently.
+We can try to print the actors playing superheroes of the JLA, the Avengers, and Spider-Man concurrently.
 First, we define a `Pipe` printing the thread name and the actor being processed:

 ```scala
 val toConsoleWithThread: Pipe[IO, Actor, Unit] = in =>